-December 31, June 30, 2023 2023 Guaranteed Investment Certificates 16,209 16,209 Non-current portion of restricted investments 5,562 5,562 Current portion of restricted investments 10,647 10,647
+September 30, June 30, 2023 2023 Guaranteed Investment Certificates 16,209 16,209 Non-current portion of restricted investments 5,562 5,562 Current portion of restricted investments 10,647 10,647

-As at December 31, 2023, restricted investments consist of Guaranteed Investment Certificates ("GICs") issued by Canadian banks, with an average interest rate of 5.45% (June 30, 2023 - 5.12 %) with maturity dates ranging between January 2024 and December 2024.
+As at September 30, 2023, restricted investments consist of Guaranteed Investment Certificates ("GICs") issued by Canadian banks, with an average interest rate of 5.24% (June 30, 2023 - 5.12 %) with maturity dates ranging between October 2023 and July 2024.
 These investments are held as collateral for letters of credit issued in favor of Hydro-Québec, provincial authorities and Energir L.P.

-The letters of credit issued to Hydro-Québec can be used at any time to cover amounts owed under the contribution agreement for liabilities related to missing the deemed completion date and therefore the related collaterals have been presented as current assets on December 31, 2023 (Note 16).
+The letters of credit issued to Hydro-Québec can be used at any time to cover amounts owed under the contribution agreement for liabilities related to missing the deemed completion date and therefore the related collaterals have been presented as current assets on September 30, 2023 (Note 16).
+The Hydro-Québec letter of credit for the mine amounting to \$4,885 could also be released over 20 years if annual consumption of electricity of the Company's project, once in operation, meets certain thresholds while the letter of credit for the metallurgical plant amounting to \$5,762 could also be reimbursed under certain conditions, such as the financing of the project.

-The letters of credits issued to provincial authorities amounting to \$1,289 will be used to cover the asset retirement obligations that are recorded as long term, accordingly the related collaterals have been presented as non-current assets on December 31, 2023.
+The letters of credits issued to provincial authorities amounting to \$1,289 will be used to cover the asset retirement obligations that are recorded as long term, accordingly the related collaterals have been presented as non-current assets on September 30, 2023.

 The letter of credit issued to Energir L.P. amounting to \$4,273 has been provided as a financial guarantee to Energir L.P. to secure the supply of natural gas required in the future for the metallurgical facility.
-Energir L.P. has not started any such work and therefore the related collateral has been presented as non-current asset on December 31, 2023.
+Energir L.P. has not started any such work and therefore the related collateral has been presented as non-current asset on September 30, 2023.

-For the three-month and six-month periods ended December 31, 2023 and 2022 (Unaudited)
+For the three-month periods ended September 30, 2023 and 2022 (Unaudited)